AlbaXIII/thegood-thebadge-theugly/README.md

 * __Background__
     * The intial design philosophy of the quiz was to use a single large background that immediately communicates visually to the user the theme of the site, and for this reason the background is a warm-contrasted image of a football pitch from above.
-    * Whilst this was an obvious choice, the top-down angle gives an isometric feel to the website remeniscent of a tactical screen in order to give a crisp look to the playing area and get the user into the mindset of the 'player'.
+    * Whilst this was an obvious choice, the top-down angle gives an isometric feel to the website reminiscent of a tactical screen in order to give a crisp look to the playing area and get the user into the mindset of the 'player'.

 * __Header__
-    * At the head of the site above the game space are two headers, displaying the name of the site as well as the rules of the game.
-The font used is __"Graduate"__, a font chosen for it's resemblance to retro football kit numbers to give the page an 'sporty' aesthetic, with solid white coloring to ehance this look.
+    * Above the game space are two headers, displaying the name of the site as well as the rules of the game.
+The font used is __"Graduate"__, chosen for its resemblance to retro football kit numbers to give the page a 'sporty' aesthetic, with solid white coloring to ehance this look.
-    * Furthermore the lack of an overabundance of text allows the user to quickly comprehend the rules of the game and then being able to jump straight into playing.
+    * Furthermore the lack of an overabundance of text allows the user to quickly comprehend the rules of the game and be able to jump straight into playing.
     * The font sizes used are calculated in rem to ensure reactivity to all screen sizes.

     ![username space](readme-images/username-space.png)